microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 In general, we want learners to walk away with a sense of confidence in deploying, configuring, and implementing Microsoft's health data solutions.

-+ In completing this workshop, learners will know the role of Microsoft's health data services.
++ In completing this workshop, learners will know the capabilities of Microsoft's health data services.
 + Learners will know how to **deploy**, **ingest**, **transform**, and **connect health data** using the Azure health data platform.
 + The tasks require learners to locate information in technical documentation and **resolve issues independently**.
-This workshop is meant to have some challenge to ensure you learn about Microsoft's healthcare platform.
+This workshop is meant to give learners practice retrieving information from Microsoft documentation resources.
 + Working on the challenges will give learners a strong concept of how the components fit together.
-With this knowledge, learners will setup to **use Microsoft Health & Life Sciences (HLS) tools in real-world solutions**.
+With this knowledge, learners will be set up to **use Microsoft Health & Life Sciences (HLS) tools in real-world solutions**.

 ## Prerequisite Knowledge for the Azure Health Data Services Workshop

-These concepts will be necessary to understanding and completing the challenges in this workshop.
+These concepts will be necessary for completing the challenges in this workshop.
 If you are unfamiliar with any of these areas, review the [More Resources section](#more-resources).
-Time spent upfront ensuring you have some base knowledge about the technologies used in this workshop will ensure you will be able to gain *actionable experience* for real-world scenarios you will face.
+Time spent upfront ensuring you have some basic knowledge about the technologies used in this workshop will ensure you will be able to gain *actionable experience* for real-world scenarios you will face.

 + A solid foundation in **Azure fundamentals** and basic knowledge of **Azure Active Directory**.
-+ Familiarity with **FHIR®**  and the solutions it solves versus legacy health data formats.
++ Familiarity with **FHIR®** and the solutions it provides versus legacy health data formats.
 + Experience with making **REST API** requests using [Postman](https://www.postman.com/api-platform/api-testing/) or a similar API testing tool (like cURL or Fiddler).

+**Note:** For the rest of the workshop, instructions will be geared towards using Postman as your API testing tool.
+Please use Postman unless you have a strong preference and deep knowledge of another tool.

 ## Environment Prerequisites